gitHBDX/TransfoRNA/README.md

   - `meta`: A folder containing a `yaml` file with all the hyperparameters used for the current run.
   - `analysis`: contains the learned novelty threshold seperating the in-distribution set(Familiar) from the out of distribution set (Novel).
   - `figures`: some figures are saved containing the Normalized Levenstein Distance NLD, distribution per split.

+## Novelty Prediction
+A KNN graph is trained per model taking as an input the embeddings of all the RNAs used for training.
+Following that, different validation RNA sets (with familiar and novel ground truths) are used to learn a threshold seperating "novel" RNAs from "familiar" RNAs.
+Familiar meaning RNAs belonging to sub classes, the model has encountered during training while novel is the opposite.
+This learned threshold is the Normalized Levenshtein Distance threshold, NLD which can be interpreted as the %of nucleotide difference to make the query sequence be identical to the closest match (Explanatory sequence) found by the KNN model.
+A score of a query sequence above that threshold will consider query sequence as Novel, otherwise familiar.
+Refer to this [script](https://github.com/gitHBDX/TransfoRNA/blob/master/transforna/src/novelty_prediction/id_vs_ood_nld_clf.py) for more details on how this is done.
+Note:
+- Each model folder contains a trained knn graph under `model_name/post_model/knn_model.sav`.
+- The learned NLD threshold is logged per model at `model_name/analysis/novelty_model_coef.yaml`
+- To use the model directly, adapt this function `transforna/utils/utils.py/get_closest_neighbors`
+- All [Inference](#inference) output contains the output of the novelty prediction.